tanthammar/laravel-tags/README.md

     },
 ```

-run
+Add this to `composer.json`
 ```
-composer require spatie/laravel-tags:dev-tina
+"spatie/laravel-tags": "dev-tina as 3.0.2"
 ```

-### Troubles with other packages?
-If other packages complain about the version.
-Alias the fork in `composer.json`
+Terminal
 ```
-"spatie/laravel-tags": "dev-tina as 3.0"
+composer update
 ```

 # Create tags with translations